This is mainly a Guitar but with a lot of unique features like an illuminated Fretboard and actuators to excite the strings.

-My two main driving forces to invent and build things are music and education (teacher is my dayjob).
+My two main driving forces to invent and build things are music and education.
 Often, my projects are to some extend usable in both areas.
 The ElektroCatser is a perfect example of that.

 (Hardware-)Features and Design Goals

 Here are some specs and design goals I have/had in mind when building the ElekroCaster.
 This list will evolve.